 I started writing as a kid, but never considered writing for publication until I was around 30 years old.
 By the time I was first published, I'd written four novels, gone through numerous workshops and critique groups, and worked hard to improve my writing skills.
 In 2005, I attended the Viable Paradise workshop in beautiful Martha's Vineyard.
 I also attended a workshop by David Farland.
 I'm kind of a writing geek, I guess, into the art and craft of writing.

-At the five-year mark, they reverted rights back to me, and so I self-published it under the imprint name Peach Orchard Press, to make it available in ebook and paperback.
+That same year, I entered my newly completed fourth novel in a contest for which the first-place prize was a hardcover contract.
+I won!
+At the five-year mark, the publisher reverted rights back to me, and so I self-published it under the imprint name Peach Orchard Press to make it available in ebook and paperback.

 I'm a proud Science Fiction and Fantasy Writers of America (SFWA) member.

 I also write the occasional (one so far!) contemporary romance under the pen name Alane Hudson.